rackerlabs/docs-developer-blog/_posts/2018-06-27-Oracle-online-table-partitions-using-package-dbms-redefinition.md

     TABLEA_2004
     TABLEA_2005

-### Step 9: Gather statistics on the unpartitioned table
+### Step 9: Gather statistics on the non-partition table

-Run the following commands to gather statistics on the unpartitioned table and save them to a spool file.
+Run the following commands to gather statistics on the non-partition table and save them to a spool file.

     SQL> SPOOL gather_stats.txt